 Description

-Ha-ha.
-Early or mid C18.
-Ashlar.
-Shaped plan with central semi-circular projection to west and recessed flanking bays.
-The rubblestone walls have brick arches and sloping dry stone infilling at the back of the arches.
-The walls were covered in the late C19 and early C20 by an ashlar wall, removed in places (late C20) to expose the earlier work.
-Divides garden from landscaped park.
+The ha-ha to the west of Wotton House is a structure from the early to mid-18th century, built of ashlar stone.
+It features a shaped plan with a central semi-circular projection to the west and recessed flanking bays.
+The rubblestone walls include brick arches and sloping dry stone infilling at the back of the arches.
+In the late 19th and early 20th centuries, the walls were covered by an ashlar wall, which has been partially removed in the late 20th century to reveal the earlier work.
+This ha-ha serves to separate the garden from the landscaped park.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.